 Know that the car was likely in an accident.

 Look for damage when you pull out components from a smashed-up Mercedes.
 Parts at a junk dealer more often come from cars that have been totaled or at least been in major accidents.
-Electronics, parts of the auto body, brakes, airbags, and steering components can all get jostled about and may not be a great idea to buy as junk.
+Electronics, parts of the auto body, brakes, cooling parts, and steering components can all get jostled about and may not be a great idea to buy as junk.
 On the other hand, some accessories are the perfect thing to find at a junkyard even if the vehicle was in an accident, like wheels, emblems, and intact headlights.

 The people who shop around for junkyard parts are the long-distance runners, in it for the long haul, the types who will purchase an entire second version of a vehicle just for its parts to fix the first.
 You may not find the part you need or anything coming close to it on your first, second, or even third visit.
 Sometimes, on that fourth try, you’ll buy the thing you’ve been hunting for.
 Sometimes, you’ll cave in and buy a new part online only to find it the next time you go.